Clinton pledges improved Burma ties if reforms continue

-The US secretary of state said before the trip she was quite hopeful that "flickers of progress" could transform into a real movement for change.'No resistance'
+The US secretary of state said before the trip she was quite hopeful that "flickers of progress" could transform into a real movement for change.

 Mrs Clinton is the first secretary of state to visit Burma since John Foster Dulles in 1955.

 The country was taken over by the military in 1962 and ruled by a brutal and unpredictable junta until last year, when the army ceded power to a nominally civilian government.

 Although the government is still dominated by figures from the previous military regime, it has introduced several important reforms, and released groups of political prisoners.

 The visit comes weeks after President Obama toured Asia and made a series of announcements bolstering American commitments in the region.